Latest Windows 10 Update Causes Frame Rates to Plummet and BSODs

 Additionally, there have been numerous reports of other issues that aren't related to gaming, like DNS issues and boot-looping.
 For some, the update won't even install and will stay stuck at a certain percentage while installing.

 Probably one of the worst issues related to this update is a nasty old bug that can potentially delete user files.
-TechRadar reported a few days ago that the 'temporary user bug' is back again, causing your user login to disappear, along with your files located within that user profile (like the Documents folder).
+Windows Latest reported a few days ago that the 'temporary user bug' is back again, causing your user login to disappear, along with your files located within that user profile (like the Documents folder).
 Luckily this is a very rare issue.

 How To Delete the Windows 10 Update